Global Languages and Cultural Studies

 All students interested in studying a language who have prior experience in that language must take a Language Placement Exam.
 This includes bilingual and heritage learners of Spanish or any of the other languages we offer.
 For entering students who place into a 300-level course, the department will waive four of the 41 credits required for their chosen major track.

 Study Abroad for Global Language and Cultural Studies Majors and Minors: All students majoring or minoring in the department are generally required to study abroad in order to have significant immersive language and cultural experiences.
-For majors in French, Japanese, and Spanish the requirement is typically one academic year depending on language proficiency and prior exposure to the target culture as determined by the departmental faculty.
-Students majoring in Global Cultural Studies study abroad for one semester, or a year if desired.
+For Spanish majors, the study abroad requirement typically ranges from one semester to a full academic year, depending on language proficiency and prior exposure to the target culture, as determined by the departmental faculty.
 All students pursuing a minor in the department also study abroad for one semester, with exception of the Latinx studies minor, which does not have a semester abroad requirement.
 In extenuating circumstances, the study abroad requirement may be waived, granted the student can demonstrate required proficiency as determined by the departmental faculty and completion of the major or minor is feasible at Linfield.
 Students must take an appropriate course at the 300-level (302 or above for Spanish) on the home campus after their study abroad.
 Students work closely with their language advisors especially in choosing the study abroad program and appropriate courses for their chosen major.

 Grades: Courses in which a student has earned a grade less than C may not be applied toward a major or minor in the department.
 Study abroad programs may have specific GPA requirements.